kchaoui/me/week3/readme.md

     I've figured out how to incorporate the upper and lower bound inputs into the game and it works.
-        Now I need to add the non integer value paramter into it, most likely using the non_number_rejector from exercise 1 Also need to create a rule that will not accept if the lower=upper bound
+        Now I need to add the non integer value paramter into it, most likely using the non_number_rejector from exercise 1 Also need to create a rule that will not accept if the lower>upper bound

         Edit: main issues was the text that was printing was coming from the not_number_rejector rather than the guessing game, needed to change "pick a number" to message so it references the game's print code